flutter/website/src/platform-integration/web/wasm.md

   - `enable-experimental-webassembly-stack-switching`
   - `enable-webassembly-garbage-collection`

-If your configured browser meet the states the stated requirements, open `localhost:8080` in the browser to view the app.
+If your configured browser meets the stated requirements, open `localhost:8080` in the browser to view the app.

 If the application doesn't load: